Recent Examples of frangipani from the Web

 Deep in the folds of the hill, up steep stone stairs flanked with frangipani trees, stood the inner sanctum of the ancient Khmer temple of Vat Phou.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'frangipani.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of FRANGIPANI
+Origin and Etymology of frangipani

-Seen & Heard
+Seen and Heard

 What made you want to look up frangipani?
 Please tell us where you read or heard it (including the quote, if possible).